cudbg/pae/README.md

 # pae

-This repository shares implementations of Pixel Approximate Entropy, a visual complexity measure for estimating how easy line charts are to read presented in our recent IEEE InfoVIS 2018 paper [At a Glance: Pixel Approximate Entropy as a Measure of Line Chart Complexity](https://www.dropbox.com/s/9jipqhq1yqgn5yt/glance-infovis18-camera.pdf?dl=0).
+This repository shares implementations of Pixel Approximate Entropy, a visual complexity measure for estimating how easy line charts are to read.
+A detailed description of our research is presented in our recent IEEE InfoVIS 2018 paper [At a Glance: Pixel Approximate Entropy as a Measure of Line Chart Complexity](https://www.dropbox.com/s/9jipqhq1yqgn5yt/glance-infovis18-camera.pdf?dl=0).

-For example, considering the two following charts.
+For an example of PAE, considering the two following charts.

 TODO put charts here